Euro zone yields hold steady as data paints patchy economic picture

 By Alun John

-LONDON, Aug 1 (Reuters) - Euro zone bonds started August in muted fashion with Germany's 10-year yield a whisker higher, shrugging off the latest signs of major stress across Europe's manufacturing sector.
+LONDON, Aug 1 (Reuters) - Euro zone bonds started the month in muted fashion with Germany's 10-year yield flat on the day, shrugging off the latest signs of major stress across Europe's manufacturing sector.

-Slightly cooler euro zone inflation data and better-than- expected euro zone economic growth figures released a day earlier did little to jolt bond markets out of their recent range.
+Slightly cooler euro zone inflation data and better-than- expected euro zone economic growth figures released a day earlier also had done little to jolt bond markets out of their recent range.

 "Markets are showing signs of summer liquidity as investors take a much deserved break," Mohit Kumar, chief financial economist Europe at Jefferies, said in a note.